papageo-dev/UDP_Server-Client_for_Windows/README.md

  This is a UDP Server, written in C programming language, that can run on Windows operating systems, with the help of <winsock2.h> library.
  It can accept more than one parallel communications with Clients, sending messages and receiving data packets from them.
- Program is also updates user(Server Administrator), with messages(Success, Error, etc).
+ Program is also informs user(Server Administrator), with messages(Success, Error, etc).
  (You can find more information in comments in the source code file "server.c".)

  # Client